 In the present paper we treat the general case of self-similar sets and measures in $\mathbb{R}^{d}$.
 Easy examples show that in the higher-dimensional setting the conjecture above is false as stated (Example \ref{example}).
 The main new feature of the problem is that the linear parts of the defining similarities may act reducibly on $\mathbb{R}^{d}$, and ``excess dimension'' may accumulate on non-trivial invariant subspaces and produce dimension loss.
 To correct this we propose here a modified version of the conjecture that takes this possibility into account (Conjecture \ref{conjecture}), and prove a weak version of it (Theorem \ref{thm:main-individual-RD-entropy}), analogous to the main result of \cite{Hochman2014}.
 We give various applications, in particular we show that the modified conjecture holds when the linear action is irreducible and the coefficients of the similarities are algebraic.

 As in the 1-dimensional case, a central ingredient in the proof is an inverse theorem about the structure of probability measures on $\mathbb{R}^{d}$ whose convolutions have essentially the same entropy as the original (Theorem \ref{thm:inverse-thm-Rd}).
-In fact, what we really need is a result of this type for convolutions of a measure on $\mathbb{R}^{d}$ with a measure on the similarity, or isometry, group (Theorem \ref{thm:inverse-theorem-for-isometries}).
-These results are of independent interest, and provide a versatile tool for analyzing a smooth image of a measure defined on a product space.
+In fact, what we really need is a result of this type for the convolution of a measure on $\mathbb{R}^{d}$ with a measure on the similarity group, or one on the isometry group (Theorem \ref{thm:inverse-theorem-for-isometries}).
+These results are of independent interest, and provide a versatile tool for analyzing smooth images of product measures.
 We take the opportunity to develop these methods here, in particular stating results for convolutions in Lie groups and their actions (Theorems \ref{thm:inverse-theorem-for-isometries}, \ref{thm:generalized-inverse-theorem} and the subsequent corollaries).